WalletScrutiny/WalletScrutinyCom/_android/com.fusion.chainge.android.md

 ## Verdict

-We initially thought that this app is a mix of custodial and self-custodial access, however we couldn't locate the source code for this app.
-We contacted them via [twitter](https://twitter.com/BitcoinWalletz/status/1450388240586866693) about this.
-Also, the ability of the app to close out users is a very good indication of a **custodial** service.
-This makes the app **not verifiable.**
+We contacted them via [twitter](https://twitter.com/BitcoinWalletz/status/1450388240586866693) to verify.
+This app is a mix of custodial and self-custodial access.
+The beginner mode is custodial and switching to expert mode then makes it self-custodial.
+We were **not able to locate the source code for the app**.